SRL Connected Educator of the Month: May 2017

 Tish Saliani joined SRL in 2014, several years after switching from a career in television production to teaching.
 Her Cedar Ridge High School students consistently turn in strong and impactful stories, like this piece about Youth Rise Texas produced by 2016 SRL Academy Fellow Cesar Haros.
 We wanted to find out more about Tish’s experience as an SRL Connected Educator.

 What is your teaching philosophy when it comes to storytelling?

-Would you rather live a year without radio or television?
-Explain.
+Would you rather live a year without radio or without television?